 This position serves as the key liaison for new and current members.
 S/He monitors new memberships and communicates welcome messages, new member events, ensures member inquiries are acknowledged and fulfilled in a timely manner and measures chapter growth.
 The director works to develop and promote new member and corporate member benefits.
 S/he also works to ensure, with help from the president-elect, that IABC is marketed to lapsed members and unsigned prospects.
 This individual coordinates activities of volunteers and committees to develop and implement programs to retain and recruit members, including a proactive retention program.
 In addition, the director, works with appropriate staff and volunteers at IABC and the Pacific Plains Region to support national and regional membership campaigns and promotions.

 This very important position creates, develops and maintains the comprehensive event schedule for the chapter.
 Each year, the director prepares a balanced topic and speaker line-up that meets the diverse needs of chapters members, while meeting the fiscal responsibilities of the board.
-This includes oversight of professional development events, young professional events, community service events, senior communicator forums, networking events and any events deemed necessary.
+This includes oversight of a variety of professional development events targets to all members, and among special interest groups like young professionals or senior communicators.
 The ideal candidate for this role should have highly developed organizational and managerial skills, as this position involves recruiting and coordinating volunteers to help in implementing events and programs.
 It is also recommended that the director serve one year as the associate director or co-director, to ensure a smooth transition and complete understanding of the programming role.
 This director maintains a close relationship with the marketing, communication and sponsorship directors.

-This director’s primary goal is to recruit dedicated sponsors through mutually beneficial relationships.
+Sponsorship works to recruit dedicated sponsors through mutually beneficial relationships.
 This individual actively recruits sponsors at the various sponsorship levels, helps to recruit event sponsors and other ad hoc sponsorships, as needed.
 The director writes and maintains the sponsorship agreements, ensuring that the sponsor(s) gain value while the chapter receives financial or in-kind support.
 The director also oversees all advertising, promotional and communication initiatives with the communications and marketing/public relations director and/or committee members.
 This individual invoices and collects fund in the accordance with the sponsor agreements and donation commitments.
-This person also responds to and manages ad-hoc partnership opportunities with external organizations, working in collaboration with the director, marketing and other directors.
+This person also responds to and manages ad-hoc partnership opportunities with external organizations, working in collaboration with finance, marketing and professional development.

-This director oversees committees that plan, develop and implement IABC Chicago’s volunteer recruitment, placement and recognition activities.
-This person ensures all IABC Chicago directors have the appropriate number of volunteers to execute various committee strategies/activities.
+The Volunteer Director oversees committees that plan, develop and implement IABC/Chicago’s volunteer recruitment, placement and recognition activities.
+This person ensures all IABC/Chicago directors have the appropriate number of volunteers to execute various committee strategies/activities.
 S/he also communicates new/open volunteer opportunities to members as needed through e-mail and on the web site.
 S/he works to ensure volunteers are matched appropriately to receive the best possible developmental opportunities, as well as develops and oversees implementation of initiatives to motivate, recognize and thank volunteers throughout the year.
 This person also plays a vital role in assisting the executive committee in identifying and grooming future chapter leaders.